Frenchiefellow/Web-Audio-Visualizer/README.md

 <h1> Features / Additions </h1>
 <ul>
-<li> 12/11/14: Added sliders for color change (background and balls) as well as a slider for number of balls.
+<li>  <strong> 12/11/14: </strong>  Added sliders for color change (background and balls) as well as a slider for number of balls.
 There is now a timer to show you how long the song has been playing, as well. </li>
 </ul>